matrixhacker0001/Gener/README.md

 # Gener
-A tool to print list of hex codes
+A tool to print list of hex codes..

+** Created By - M4trix_h4ck3r

 ## Usage: